 For a museum with a difference, it's got to be the Museum of Brands, Packaging and Advertising.
 Great fun for the whole family to enjoy, this museum is packed full of brands, packs, posters, adverts, fads, fashions, toys and games which combine to reveal the history of consumer culture from the Victorian era until today.
 With more than 12,000 original items to admire, you'll need a fair few hours to really get the most out of your visit.
 After you've had your fill of exhibits, fill your stomach at the tea room or pop into the gift shop to snap up some retro-inspired presents for friends and family back home.

 The British Library is another attraction definitely worth a visit during your holiday.
-Located just a short walk away from St Pancras Station, the British Library is home to more than 150 million manuscripts, newspapers, maps, prints, magazines, drawings, patents and music scores in a variety of languages, 8 million stamps and the world's earliest dated printed book – the Diamond Sutra.
-Whether you’re looking for a book in particular for research purposes or just want an enjoyable day out, the British Library is a fantastic place to visit during your trip to London.
+Located just a short walk away from St Pancras Station, the British Library is home to more than 150 million manuscripts, newspapers, maps, prints, magazines, drawings, patents and music scores written in a variety of languages, 8 million stamps and the world's earliest dated printed book the Diamond Sutra.